jia1/cs3245-boolean-retrieval/README.txt

       E.g. title:(some title) instead of the normal word and phrasal queries
     - As such, I have not created the database fetch queries

-In trying to gain as much precision as possible, under the assumption that the true ranking and computed ranking are of similar distribution, I added magic number limits on the returning document list.
+In trying to gain as much precision as possible, under the assumption that the true rankings and computed rankings are of similar distribution, I added magic number limits on the returning document list.
 These limits also reduce the runtime.
 A possible improvement to such magic numbers would be to construct some function out of the number of documents in the collection (log N for example).

-The score for this system on the leaderboard is currently 0 due to runtime errors on the leaderboard machine.

-Score was 0.3 when indexing was to be done online, it then dropped to 0.22 when indexing was to be done offline.
-The score dropped to 0.12 after some amendments to the leaderboard system, but I was already plagued with a lot of runtime errors online ):

-A suggestion would be to accept answer files instead, but this also means people can copy the answers...
+Because the output logs were left public, I took a look at the logs of other teams.
+Seems like the better-performing systems simply fetch many documents (> 10,000).
+As such, I myself begin to prioritise recall, since I am having 0 due to 0 recall.

 == Files included with this submission ==